 What Could I Do Next?

-The EPQ has become extremely popular with A Level students across the UK.
+The EPQ has become extremely popular with Advanced Level students across the UK.
 In 2018/19, there were 38,000 EPQ projects submitted.

-A Levels and Applied General courses are part of a well-established route to university education.
+Advanced Levels and Advanced Vocational courses are part of a well-established route to university education.
 However, the rapid growth of the EPQ suggests that it offers students an opportunity to develop unique and complementary skills, for example, in planning and undertaking a piece of independent work.
 Students can also investigate subjects of personal interest that may not be covered in more traditional qualifications.

 Where Can I Get More Information?

-You can get more information by speaking to the Extended Project Coordinator, Mr J Atkinson.
+You can get more information by speaking to the Extended Project Coordinator: Mr S. Mycock, Head of Sixth Form.